simwes/postProcessing/OpenFOAM/README.md

 ###### writeProbes.py:
 This writes the list of probes in the system/controlDict file.
 It skips certain probes if required.
 It aslo write probes' coordinates in each probe file.

+###### readPoints.py:

+Read porbes outside the flow domain listed in the log file.
+Then it removes them from the original list.